A Tale of Two Cities: Pessimism and Opportunism in Offline Dynamic Pricing: Pessimistic and Opportunistic Strategies

 We next examine the opportunistic approach in the setting where some prices are unobserved.
 The opportunistic method can select any unobserved price if it has the potential for large expected revenue.
 We illustrate this point using the following example.

-\begin{example} Consider a static setting with unlimited inventory and three prices $a_1 > a_2 > a_3$.
-If $a_1$ is unobserved, the opportunistic approach will still select it under the sufficient condition in Equation \eqref{eq:m1} below.
-Similarly, if $a_2$ or $a_3$ is unobserved, such an approach will select them under the conditions in Equations \eqref{eq:m2} and \eqref{eq:m3}, respectively.
-See the detailed derivation in Appendix.

-When either $a_2$ or $a_3$ represents the true optimal price but is unobserved, the refined pessimistic approach will not select them (Proposition \ref{prop:pess unable}).
+\begin{example} Consider a static setting with prices $a_1 < a_2 $.
+If $a_1$ is unobserved, its demand CDF is partially identified within $\left[\varepsilon,\widehat F^U(d|a_2) \right]$.
+The opportunistic approach will select $a_1$ if Similarly, when $a_2$ is unobserved, its demand CDF is partially identified within $\left[\widehat F^L(d|a_1), 1- \varepsilon \right],$ the opportunistic approach will select $a_2$ if Thus, when either $a_1$ or $a_2$ represents the true optimal price but is unobserved, the refined pessimistic approach will not select them (Proposition \ref{prop:pess unable}).
 In such cases, the opportunistic approach gives the decision maker a chance to seize the opportunity and achieve higher revenue. \end{example} Example \ref{example:opp} demonstrates that, unlike the pessimistic approach, the opportunistic approach allows any price to be selected, thereby avoiding overly conservative actions.
+This advantage is further demonstrated in our numerical results in Section \ref{sec:sims}.
 While the opportunistic approach can be beneficial when the optimal price is unobserved, this advantage does not make it universally superior.
-In certain situations, being too aggressive may backfire, making the more cautious pessimistic approach, which offers protection, a better choice.
-We provide the following example.
+In certain situations, being too aggressive may backfire, making the more cautious pessimistic approach, which offers downside protection, a better choice. \begin{example} Consider the same setting as in Example \ref{example:opp} with $a_2$ being the true optimal price and $a_1$ unobserved.
+By Proposition \ref{prop:pess unable}, the refined pessimistic approach will correctly select $a_2$.
+However, when $\varepsilon$ is small and can only provide a crude bound such that Equation \eqref{eq:example opp} holds, the opportunistic approach would incorrectly select $a_1$. \end{example} The example above illustrates that being overly aggressive can be detrimental.
+To conclude this section, we note that the effectiveness of either strategy depends on the specific context and the decision-maker's risk tolerance.
+This is further discussed in Section \ref{sec:discussion}.